This breed is called the Gos d’Atura Catala in native Catalan and Pastor Catalan in Spanish, both of which roughly translate to mean Catalan Sheepdog

 Here’s a hearty lamb kibble with added poultry ingredients for supplemental chondroitin and glucosamine to prevent conditions like hip dysplasia.
 It also has beta-carotene for clear eyes.
 All this is wrapped into crunchy pieces with a shape and texture engineered to remove plaque and tartar for healthier gums and teeth.

-Eukanuba Large Breed dog food is available on amazon.
+Eukanuba Large Breed dog food is available on Chewy and Amazon.

 Maintenance and Grooming